vigetlabs/trailbuddy-view-transition/README.md

 ## 🥇 Credits

-This demo project was created by [Eric Fuhrmann](https://www.viget.com/about/team/efuhrmann/) and designed by [Andrew Greeson](https://www.viget.com/about/team/agreeson/).
+This demo project was developed by [Eric Fuhrmann](https://www.viget.com/about/team/efuhrmann/) and designed by [Andrew Greeson](https://www.viget.com/about/team/agreeson/).
+You can read more about that process here [`LINK COMING SOON!`].

 The view transition animation was inspired by [Maxi Ferreira's](https://twitter.com/charca) View Transition [demo](https://live-transitions.pages.dev/).